LLNL/RAJAPerf/docs/sphinx/user_guide/build.rst

 ``-DRAJA_ENABLE_TESTS=Off``.
 In any case, after the build completes, you can type ``make test`` to run the tests you have built and see the results.

-.. note:: Which kernel variants that can be run depends on which programming
+.. note:: The kernel variants that can be run depends on which programming
           model features have been enabled in a build configuration.
 By default, only *sequential* CPU RAJA and baseline variants will be built.
 To additionally enable OpenMP variants, for example, you must